-I want time and eyes.
-I can't sufficiently toll you both my pleasure and my gratefulness, in and for your two last letters, which shew your zeal so strong for that piece of my idleness, which was literally written only to keep me from fleeping in a dull winter, and perhaps to make others fleep unless awakened by my Commentator; no uncommon case among the learned.
-I am every day in expectation of Lord Bolingbroke's arrival; with whom I shall seize all the hours I can; for his stay (I fear by what he writes) will be very short. -- I do not think it impossible but he may go to Bath for a few weeks, to see (if he be then alive, as yet he is) his old fervant - In that case I think to go with him, and if it should be at a season when the waters are beneficial (which agree particularly with him too) would it be an impossibility to meet you at Mr. Allen's? whose house, you know, and heart are yours.
-Tho' this is a mere chance, I should not be forry you faw fo great a genius, tho' he and you were never to meet again.-Adieu.
+April 23, 1747.
+MY letters are fo short, partly because I could by no length of writings (not even by such as lawyers write) convey to you more than you have already of my heart and efteem; and partly because I want time and eyes.
+I can't sufficiently tell you both my pleasure and my gratefulness, in and for your two last letters, which shew your zeal so strong for that piece of my idleness, which was literally written only to keep me from fleeping in a dull winter, and perhaps to make others fleep unless awaken'd by my Commentator; no uncommon case among the learned.
+I am every day in expectation of Lord Bolingbroke's arrival: with whom I shall seize all the hours I can; for his flay (I fear by what he writes) will be very short .- I do not think it impossible but he may go to Bath for a few weeks, to see (if he be then alive, as yet he is) his old fervant.-In that case I think to go with him, and if it should be at a season when the waters are beneficial (which agree particularly, with him too) would it be an impossibility to meet you at Mr. Allen's? whose house, you know, and heart are Though this is a mere chance, I should not be forry you saw so great a genius, though he and you were never to meet again .- Adieu.
 The world is not what I wish it; but I will not repent being in it while two or three live.